hackNU/hacknu.github.com/sponsors.md

 ---
 {% include JB/setup %}

-HackNorthwestern is fortunate to have Enova's continued support.
+HackNorthwestern is fortunate to have Enova and Google's continued support.

 <ul class="thumbnails">
   <li class="span3">